pombredanne/binlog/README.rst

    $ pip install -e .

-To finish install the development dependencies:
+To finish, install the development dependencies:

 .. code-block:: bash

    $ pip install -r requirements/tox.txt

-And you are ready for run some tests!
+Now you are ready for run some tests!

 .. code-block:: bash